PsyTeachR/handyworkbook/docs/01-descriptives-d.md

 ### Confidence Intervals

-We will specifically focus on the 95% Confidence Interval using the cut-off value (assuming $\alpha = .05$ and two-tailed) of $z = 1.96$.
+And we can use the standard error not to calculate the Upper and Lower 95% Confidence Intervals using the cut-off value (assuming $\alpha = .05$ and two-tailed) of $z = 1.96$.
 The key formulas are:

 $$Upper \space 95\%CI = \overline{x} + (z \times SE)$$